matkoch/matkoch.github.io/_posts/2020-07-01-road-to-cross-platform-setup-and-bootstrapping-in-dotnet.md

 <div class="tweet" tweetID="1169028787427827712">Blogged: Managing your .NET Core SDK versions with the .NET Install SDK Global Tool</div>

 Remember that this requires at least some .NET Core SDK to be installed.
-Also keep in mind that this is a manual step and the tool needs to be installed on your colleagues or contributors machine.
+Also keep in mind that this is a manual step and the tool needs to be installed on our colleagues or contributors machine.

 <!--
 - https://github.com/cake-build/cake/blob/0eaee7e2a7d95611b1de58b40493f550ced31c78/build.ps1